-For the last 11 years I have worked in the public and nonprofit sector in human services, legislative affairs, and health policy.
-From working as a legislative aide assisting the constituents of the 22nd legislative district, to leading the United Way of Thurston County’s Community Impact work, to working as a health policy analyst for Washington’s community health centers – I have committed my career to assisting working families and the most vulnerable.
-Before serving on council I served on the Olympia Planning Commission and the board of GRuB.
+We need an experienced progressive leader to represent the people of the 22nd LD.
+From working as a legislative aide assisting constituents of the 22nd legislative district, to leading the United Way of Thurston County’s Community Impact work, and working as a health policy analyst for Washington’s community health centers – I have dedicated my career to assisting working families and our vulnerable neighbors in Thurston County.

-Made Critical Investments in Homelessness Services and Supports
+Made Critical Investments in Homelessness Services & Supports

 - Led the Home Fund campaign resulting in $7 million/year investment in Permanent Supportive Housing.